duydao/Text-Pastry/README.md

 # Text Pastry #

-Text Pastry is a plugin for Sublime Text 2 and gives you the tools to insert a sequence of text or numbers on multiple locations.
+_Text Pastry_ is a plugin for Sublime Text 2 and gives you the tools to insert or paste a sequence of text, numbers or UUIDs on multiple locations.

+## What's new ##
+- v1.3.3: Added \r([regexp]) and \r [regexp]
+- v1.3.2: Bugfix release

 ## Installation ##